Optomechanical resonator-enhanced atom interferometry: Discussion

+Additionally, pathways exist for future atom interferometers customised for gravimetry, as discussed in Ref.~\cite{AbendPRL2016}.
+The sensitivity can be enhanced by operating the device with $T=\SI{35}{ms}$, a cycle rate of \SI{1}{Hz}, higher-order Bragg processes transferring $4 \cdot \vec{k}_\textnormal{eff} $ and a reduced phase noise of \SI{3}{mrad}.
+By improving the atom interferometer and tuning the optomechanical resonator, it is plausible that the intrinsic noise can be lowered to $\SI{6E-8}{m/s^2/\sqrt{Hz}}$.
+This target performance is comparable to the noise obtained in a quiet environment with an active vibration isolation~\cite{HuPRA2013} and outperforms transportable, commercial devices~\cite{MenoretSR2018}.
+This is based on the assumption of an environment described by the Peterson new high noise model{``Peterson new high noise model''}~\cite{Peterson1993}.

-Moreover, the resonator is fully vacuum compatible, does not emit notable heat, and is non-magnetic and consequently does not induce related errors~\cite{LeGouetAPB2008,Hu17PRA,HaslingerNaturePhys2017}, and can be easily merged with the retroreflection mirror of the atom interferometer.
-Ideally, the latter is placed in the vacuum chamber of the atom interferometer, which is also beneficial for the performance of the opto-mechanical resonator.
-Here, the small volume device offers great prospects for being integrated on atom chip sensors, and, hence, a large potential for miniaturization of the sensor head.
+Many atomic gravimeters employ rubidium and generate the light for manipulating the atoms by second harmonic generation from fibre lasers in the telecom C-band~\cite{QIN2019,THERON2017152}.
+The inclusion of the optomechanical resonator therefore requires only minor hardware changes and can be performed with an all-fibred setup.
+The resonator shows improved performance in vacuum{The resonator can be implemented directly into inertial reference mirrors under vacuum, thus improving the mechanical quality factor while supporting miniaturisation of the overall setup.
+It }does not emit notable heat, and is non-magnetic. and consequently does not induce related errors~\cite{LeGouetAPB2008,Hu17PRA,HaslingerNaturePhys2017}{Consequently, it does not induce systematic errors due to black body radiation~\cite{HaslingerNaturePhys2017} or due to spurious magnetic fields coupling to the matter waves~\cite{LeGouetAPB2008,Hu17PRA}, and neither do external magnetic fields couple to the resonator test mass.} Moreover it can be easily merged with the retroreflection mirror of the atom interferometer.
+Last but not least, the small volume of cubic millimetres offers great prospects for being integrated on atom chip sensors~\cite{AbendPRL2016}, and, hence, a large potential for miniaturisation of the sensor head.

+{Our method shares analogies with atomic clocks by hybridisation of long- and short-term references.
+Beyond this, our optical sensor might be used for compensating inertial noise in the resonators of optical clocks, e.g., in transportable setups~\cite{Grotti18NatPhys}.}